lepidus/deleteIncompleteSubmissions/README.md

 # Compatibility

-This plugin is compatible with **OJS 3.4.0**
+This plugin is compatible with the following PKP applications:

+- OJS 3.4.0
+- OPS 3.4.0

-For compatibility with other versions of OJS, please refer to this repository branches.
+For compatibility with other versions of OJS/OPS, please refer to this repository branches.

 # Installation